ziadhorat/Plex-Spot/README.md

-# Plex Streamlit Dashboard
+# Micro Plex Dashboard

 ## Overview
-This is a simple, yet powerful, Streamlit application that serves as a public frontend for a Plex server.
+This aims to be a simple & small application that serves as a public frontend for a Plex server.

 It displays user and library statistics in a clean, intuitive interface.

 ## Features
 - Display currently watching users, and library items with totals.